-In 2016/17, the final weighted response rate was 80 percent for both adults and children.
+In 2017/18, the final weighted response rate was 80 percent for adults and 79 percent for children.

-For more details on the response rates for 2016/17, see Section 9.
+For more details on the response rates for 2017/18, see Section 9.

 The response rate is an important measure of the quality of a survey.
 Methods used to maximise response rates include: